 The value of the <MediaFile> element is a URL that points to an MP4 video file hosted on an external server.

-If you copy this path and paste it in your web browser address bar, your browser will playback the video file in its native ad player, and you can view the ad, but no one will know, SAD!
+If you copy this path and paste it into your web browser address bar, your browser will playback the video file in its native ad player, and you can view the ad, but no one will know.
+How sad.

 So now that the player has the creative to playback, how does anyone know it was delivered?
 That’s when tracking events come in!

 <TrackingEvents> <Tracking event="start">http://example.com/tracking/start</Tracking> <Tracking event="firstQuartile">http://example.com/tracking/firstQuartile</Tracking> <Tracking event="midpoint">http://example.com/tracking/midpoint</Tracking <Tracking event="thirdQuartile">http://example.com/tracking/thirdQuartile</Tracking> <Tracking event="complete">http://example.com/tracking/complete</Tracking </TrackingEvents>

 Publisher video players can notify ad servers and other partners when a specific event has occurred.
 More specifically, there are events for when the ad starts, when it has reached 25% (firstQuartile), 50% (midpoint), 75% (thirdQuartile), and complete.

 When a video player reaches any of these events during playback, the video player should call the URL provided in that specific tracking event.
 These URLs are often referred to as "tracking pixels" or "pixels" for short.
 Calling the URL sends a signal to an ad server or platform that the event has occurred, and they can now increment that metric for this specific ad by 1.

 It is typical to see multiple tracking pixels for the same event from different ad tech vendors in a VAST response.
 Many parties may be involved in an ad transaction, and each one must count the events for a particular ad if they want to prove it ran and collect that cheddar.